 The Friendship Firehouse Festival is a family event held each summer celebrating the role that firefighters have played throughout history.
 The festival, hosted by the historic Friendship Firehouse in Old Town Alexandria, features antique fire apparatus, craft booths, and displays by Alexandria merchants.
-Children will receive free fire helmets and balloons and will be treated to supervised visits where they can become “co-passengers” inside the City’s fire trucks.
+Children receive free fire helmets and balloons and are treated to supervised visits where they can become “co-passengers” inside the City’s fire trucks.

 The Friendship Veterans Fire Engine Association sponsors the festival each year on the first Saturday in August.
 The Friendship Fire Company is now a philanthropic organization that remains active in community events and is dedicated to preserving fire-fighting history and promoting fire safety.

 Alexandria is a historic neighborhood on the Potomac waterfront in Northern Virginia that contains more than 4,200 historic buildings dating back to the 18th and 19th centuries.
 It is a great destination for a day trip and there are plenty of attractions and activities to entertain the whole family.
 See also, Top 10 Things to Do in Alexandria